 CIS 495 (All CIS majors)

-CIS 495 is a fall semester course required for all majors, both capstone and thesis students.
-The CIS director will provide all senior majors with a basic syllabus including deadlines and required workshops (oral presentation/writing center).
+CIS 495 is a fall semester course required for capstone and thesis students.
+The CIS director will provide all senior majors with a basic syllabus including deadlines.
 Each student must work with their advisor to clarify the details of work expectations and additional deadlines throughout the semester.
-The finalized syllabus will be due to advisors by noon on Friday of the third week of the semester.
+The finalized syllabus will be due the second week of classes by 5:00pm on Friday.

 CIS 496 (CIS Thesis Students only)

 CIS 496 is a spring semester course required for CIS thesis students.
-The CIS director will provide all senior thesis students with a basic syllabus including deadlines and required workshops.
+The CIS director provide all senior thesis students with a basic syllabus including deadlines.
 Each student must work with their advisor to clarify the details of work expectations and additional deadlines throughout the semester.
-The finalized syllabus will be due to advisors by noon on Friday of the first week of the semester.
+The finalized syllabus will be due the second week of classes by 5:00pm on Friday.

-Further, thesis students will participate in the Verna Miller Case Symposium, held on the day before Reading Day during Spring Semester.
+Thesis students are encouraged to participate in the Verna Miller Case Symposium, which is held on the day before Reading Day during the spring semester.

 Celebration of CIS Majors